 - Action Mom: YUP, she is!

 - Badass Normal: She doesn't have crazy void powers, she isn't an undead banshee queen.
 She's just an elf who's really, really good with a bow.
+Though she does use some arcane magic in her attacks, which may be a case of Gameplay and Story Segregation, though it is noted that she did need Rhonin's help to get over her own arcane addiction.

 - Badass in Distress: She was caught in by the Emerald Nightmare in Stormrage.
 As of World of Warcraft: Legion she was among those in the Elven army who was trapped in a time stasis bubble created by Elisande during the Insurrection campaign, and unfortunately for her and the rest, they weren't free until the heroes of Azeroth stormed the Nighthold and defeated the Chronomatic Anomaly.